dancobb1/mlt/docs/template_developers.md

 * `*.py` files
 * `requirements.txt` - updated with any libraries that your app uses
 * `crd-requirements.txt` - (optional) updated with any operators your model depends on.
-By default `crd-check` is performed during `mlt init` and `mlt deploy`.
-The later, `mlt deploy`, compares crds specified in crd-requirements.txt against crds in your cluster.
+By default `crd-check` is performed during the execution of both `mlt init` and `mlt deploy`.
+The `crd-check` command compares crds specified in crd-requirements.txt against crds in your cluster.
  [Example](../mlt-templates/tf-distributed/crd-requirements.txt)
 * `Dockerfile` - modified if the name of the python file to execute is different, etc.